danReynolds/platform_builder/README.md

 ## FAQs

 * **Q**: Don't we already have a way to check the current Platform?
 * **A** Yes!
-But the [Platform](https://api.flutter.dev/flutter/dart-io/Platform-class.html) library from `dart:io` has some quirks like the fact that calling native platforms like `Platform.instance.isIOS` on web throws an exception.
-In this lib we add guards for that as well expanding the platform helpers to include other helpful platform utilities like the following:
+But the [Platform](https://api.flutter.dev/flutter/dart-io/Platform-class.html) library from `dart:io` has some quirks like the fact that calling native platforms like `Platform.isIOS` on web throws an exception and that there is no check for web.
+We address both those issues here as well expanding the platform helpers to include other helpful platform utilities like the following:

   - [Platform.instance.current](https://pub.dev/documentation/platform_builder/latest/platform/Platform/current.html): The current Flutter application platform.
   - [Platform.instance.currentHost](https://pub.dev/documentation/platform_builder/latest/platform/Platform/currentHost.html): The application's host operating system.